Jarvis Landry: 2019 season

 In Week 4 against the Baltimore Ravens, Landry caught eight passes for 167 yards before exiting the game with a concussion.
 The Browns later won 40–25.
-During Week 11 against the Pittsburgh Steelers, Landry recorded his 529th reception, breaking DeAndre Hopkins' record of most catches in an NFL player's first six seasons.
-During Week 12 against the his former team, the Miami Dolphins, Landry finished with 10 catches for 148 receiving yards and two touchdowns as the Browns won 41–24.
+During Week 11 against the Steelers, Landry recorded his 529th reception, breaking DeAndre Hopkins' record of most catches in an NFL player's first six seasons.
+During Week 12 against his former team, the Miami Dolphins, Landry finished with 10 catches for 148 receiving yards and two touchdowns as the Browns won 41–24.
 He finished the 2019 season with 84 catches, 1,174 receiving yards, a career high, and six receiving touchdowns en route to a fifth consecutive Pro Bowl.
 Landry was ranked 61st by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

 On February 20, 2020, Landry had undergone unexpected hip surgery.
 He confessed that the injury had bothered him in the 2019 season, despite efforts to rehab.
 He was placed on the active/physically unable to perform list at the start of training camp on August 2, 2020, and activated from the list six days later.

-During Week 4 against the Dallas Cowboys, Landry finished with five receptions for 48 receiving yards and completed one pass to Odell Beckham Jr. that went 37 yards for his first career passing touchdown.
+During Week 4 against the Cowboys, Landry finished with five receptions for 48 receiving yards and completed one pass to Odell Beckham Jr. that went 37 yards for his first career passing touchdown.
 The Browns won by a score of 49–38.
 During Week 12 against the Jacksonville Jaguars, Landry finished with eight receptions for 143 receiving yards and a touchdown.
 The Browns won by a score of 27–25, improving to an 8–3 record on the season.
 Landry missed his first game on Week 16 against the New York Jets due to his being a close contact with a teammate who tested positive for COVID-19.

-In the Wild Card Round of the playoffs against the Pittsburgh Steelers, Landry recorded five catches for 92 yards and a touchdown during the 48–37 win.
+In the Wild Card Round of the playoffs against the Steelers, Landry recorded five catches for 92 yards and a touchdown during the 48–37 win.

 In the Divisional Round of the playoffs against the Kansas City Chiefs, Landry recorded seven catches for 20 yards and a touchdown during the 22–17 loss.

 In 2020, Landry proved to be a vital part of the gameplan in both the regular season and playoffs, being able to score in any way possible for head coach Kevin Stefanski.
 In 17 games, Landry had 72 receptions for 840 receiving yards and caught five touchdowns, rushed for a touchdown, and threw a touchdown, giving him a total of seven touchdowns on the year.
 Landry was ranked 94th by his fellow players on the NFL Top 100 Players of 2021.